 Depression is a complex mood disorder that often develops due to multiple causes, from changes in your life or traumatic experiences to factors related to your genetics.

 You may have heard that depression is caused by certain aspects of brain chemistry that affect your brain.
 While brain chemistry does appear to play a role, there are a variety of biological — as well as social and environmental — factors can cause these issues to develop.

 There are several types of depression.
 Many cases of depression are mild or moderate in severity, while others are described as major depression.

 Other types of depression include seasonal affective disorder (SAD), atypical depression and others.
 These types of depression often have distinct causes.

 No matter what the cause of your depression might be, depression is treatable.
-If you’re feeling depressed, you can talk to a healthcare provider to learn more about the options available to you.
+If you’re feeling depressed, you can seek treatment using online mental health services.

 Although depression is one of the most common, frequently treated mood disorders, experts still aren’t fully aware of what causes it to develop.